 Although few of us enjoy the task, mowing is an important part of your summer lawn care routine.
 As is true of fertilizing, there is a right way and several wrong ways to mow.
 One of the most common lawn care mistakes is misadjusting the height of the lawn mower blade.

 It's tempting to cut your grass as short as you can so that you can mow less often, but this is bad for the grass.
-In the summer, you should cut cool-season grasses to a height of 3 or 4 inches and warm-season grasses to a height of 2 to 3 inches.
+In the summer, as a rule of thumb, you should cut cool-season grasses to a height of 3 or 4 inches and warm-season grasses to a height of 2 to 3 inches.
+Different turfgrass types have more precise height requirements than this general recommendation, so be sure to consult with your local cooperative extension office to find out what's best for your lawn.
 Leaving the grass a bit taller helps shade the soil so weeds have trouble taking root.
 It also helps the soil maintain moisture longer, decreasing the need for irrigation.
 You should never be removing more than 1/3 of the total grass blade length when mowing.

 Mower maintenance is also important for proper summer lawn care.
 If you're mowing with a dull blade, you're ripping and tearing your grass rather than cutting it.
 Torn grass suffers a greater injury than cut grass and is more prone to diseases.
 To keep your lawn mower blade working well, sharpen it after 10 hours of use.